elginbeloy/theia/README.md

 1. crawling Youtube Music for potential songs
 2. downloading songs as MP3s
 3. creating mel-spectograms from said downloaded MP3s,
-4. running a CNN trained to classify music genres but instead of classification we take the final output layer as a latent feature vector representing our song. we do this for 15 second samples.
+4. running a CNN trained to classify music genres but instead of classification we take the final output layer (prior to the softmax) and treat it as a latent feature vector representing our song.
-5. creating a ranked list based on the distance from the songs and our recommending MP3 file
+5. creating a ranked list based on the cosine similarity of the songs latent feature vector and the given Fibo song (using an average over 15 second samples from our recommending MP3 file)

 ## Results (FIBONACCI4LOVE)